 An empirical large-volume study is conducted to investigate the expectations and potentials that customers see in sustainability elements, particularly in the interior sector.
-The empirical survey focuses exclusively on customers of volume brands (e.g., VW, Opel, Skoda, Renault, Ford, Toyota etc.).
-Premium brands as Audi, BWM, Mercedes-Benz or Porsche are excluded, since sustainability measures are already more widespread in this area and customers have even higher expectations with regard to design and equipment [27].
-Especially the topic of volume brands can be marked as an existing research gap.
+The empirical survey focuses both on customers of premium (e.g., BMW, Audi, Daimler etc.) and volume brands (e.g., VW, Opel, Skoda, Renault, Ford, Toyota etc.).
+The focus is on significant differences between both customer groups.
+Generally, sustainability measures are more widespread for premium brand manufacturers and corresponding customers have higher expectations with regard to design and equipment [27].